-Will the proposed activity require the cataloging and compiling of sources of socioeconomic data?
+4. Will the proposed activity require the cataloging and compiling of sources of socioeconomic data?
 If yes, then please explain.

-Does the proposed activity consist solely of software research and manipulation?
+5. Does the proposed activity consist solely of software research and manipulation?
 If yes, please explain.

-Does the proposed activity utilize a new or untested scientific technology or method?
+6. Does the proposed activity utilize a new or untested scientific technology or method?
 If yes, then describe briefly the technological process or methodology and potential environmental effects of the proposed activity.

-What amount (total numbers and/or weight) of fish or invertebrates are proposed to be caught?
+7. For the proposed action, what amount (total numbers and/or weight) of fish or invertebrates are proposed to be caught?
 What is the size (weight, length, and age class) of each species targeted for capture?